 Ref.
 Question Policy Principles

 K5 Do final exits open in the direction of escape where necessary?

-Answe er Finding/Observation
+Answe or Finding/Observation

-Yes Based upon the maximum occupancy calculations carried out
+Yes Based upon the maximum occupancy calculations carried out.

 Ref.
 Question Policy Principles

 K6 Are travels distances satisfactory? (consider single direction and more than one direction, property risk profile and occupancy characteristics)

-Answer Finding/Observation
+Answe r Finding/Observation

-Yes Two directions of escape available from all areas.
+Yes Three directions of escape available from all areas, with the exception of the main hall where initially two directions of escape are available.
+If exiting the main hall towards the reception, a further two directions of escape become available after a short distance.
 Travel distances are within those recommended within the DCLG Small and Medium Places of Assembly Guide.

 Ref.
 Question Policy Principles

 K7 Are there suitable precautions for all inner rooms?

-Answer Finding/Observation
+Answe er Finding/Observation

 N/A None present.

 Ref.
 Question Policy Principles

 K8 Are escape routes separated where appropriate?

 Answe r Finding/Observation

-Sub-division of the fire compartments is provided.
+Yes Sub-division of the fire compartments is provided.
 Originally fitted